 \subsubsection{Optimization}

 In our model, we need to find the optimized parameter $W$.
-The classic backpropagation algorithm is utilized to optimize this parameter.
+The classic back-propagation algorithm is utilized to optimize this parameter.
 Thus, the optimization objective is defined as follows:

 The goal of this objective function is to find the solution that is optimal for each entity representation. $W$ is trained by the optimizer according to the gradient: $W'=W-b\frac{\partial L(W)}{\partial W}$.
 Here, we summarize the learning procedure of our approach in Algorithm 1.
 We first input the graph $G$, the input feature $X$ and the initialization parameter $W$.
 Then, we sample the training samples $S$. $v_i$ and $v_j$ are sampled from $S$.
-We use the existing pathways to train the model, compute the gradients and update the parameters of the specific graph convolutional layers.
+The existing pathways are utilized for the training of the network, compute the gradients and update the parameters of the specific graph convolutional layers.
 Finally, we return a set of embeddings for each entity.